SynapseProject/syntinel.docs/docs/core/channels/slack.md

 ## Getting the Slack Cue Reply Url

-The URL used by a slack application to reply to Syntinel messages must be configured within the app itself.
+The URL used by a Slack application to reply to Syntinel messages must be configured within the app itself.
 Below are the different ways to find that Url value.

 ### Api Gateway Console